 At every turn, I found Jesus.

-I found Him, first, from the very outset, in the burnt offering.
-The offering that brings you to your knees because you realize that the entire purpose of it was to represent the beauty of the perfection of the perfect sacrifice.
 Of the five sacrifices, this is the one that has nothing to do with me.
 It is all about God being perfectly pleased with the perfect sacrifice of His perfect Son.
 Cut it apart, lift each part to heaven.
 Allow the King of Heaven to see that each part, blood-covered, is completely without flaw.
 Lift your arms, bow your head.
 Stand in awe.

-Oh, did I say it had nothing to do with me?
-Well, that’s what I said in my study in 1994.
-But I was wrong.
-It has everything to do with me.
 Because He is my Perfect Sacrifice, Hebrews tells me that He is perfecting those who are being sanctified.
 Because I am in Christ, I am offered as that burnt offering.
 Because of Him, I offer myself as a living sacrifice, with the fire of God burning within.

-From the outset, Leviticus brought me heart to prostration.
+From the outset, Leviticus brought my heart to prostration.
 And all through the remainder of the five primary sacrifices, the consecration of the priests, the Day of Atonement, through the long descriptions of every part of the tabernacle, I saw Jesus.
 The Living Word, again and again, revealed Himself to me through the written Word.
 That’s His way.

 Leviticus then drove me to Hebrews, the New Testament New Covenant answer to the sacrificial system.
 I felt as if I were walking into a mine of brilliant jewels, and my Lord said, “See these?
 They’re yours.”